Trolleybuses in Seattle: Recommitting to the trolleybus system

 The initial order was for 86 of the 40-foot coaches (model XT40) and 55 of the 60-foot, articulated coaches (model XT60).
 The order would have decreased the total number of trolleybuses in the fleet by 18 coaches since at the time the order was placed, Metro was planning to cut service (as a part of the cost-saving measures amid the economic downturn).
 Instead, the agency ended up expanding service after Seattle voters approved a transportation benefit district.
 As a result, the order was increased to 110 model XT40 buses and 64 model XT60 buses in early 2015.

 Two prototype Xcelsior XT40 trolleybuses (Nos.
 4300 and 4301) were delivered in October 2014 for evaluation and testing and the first Xcelsior XT40 coaches entered service on August 19, 2015, followed by the first Xcelsior XT60 on January 29, 2016.

 After years of planning, King County Metro installed a new section of trolley wire near Seattle Pacific University in North Queen Anne and placed it into service in March 2017.
-Before this project, coaches used on Routes 3 and 4 laid over in residential areas of Queen Anne.
-This new wire allowed Routes 3 and 4 to join Route 13 in serving Seattle Pacific University, providing more frequent service to the campus.
+Before this project, coaches used on routes 3 and 4 laid over in residential areas of Queen Anne.
+This new wire allowed routes 3 and 4 to join route 13 in serving Seattle Pacific University, providing more frequent service to the campus.

-On March 23, 2020, King County Metro indefinitely suspended several bus routes in response to the COVID-19 pandemic, which included route 47.
-Route 47 is still suspended as of May 2024.
+On March 23, 2020, King County Metro indefinitely suspended several bus routes in response to the COVID-19 pandemic.
+The only trolleybus route suspended completely was route 47.
+It never resumed operating as such, but service over its entire length was reinstated in September 2024 as a new branch of route 3 after a more than four-year suspension of service to the Summit neighborhood.
+With this change, route 3 no longer operates between downtown and Seattle Pacific University, but Metro added several new trips to that section of route 4 as partial compensation.

 With the opening of the Northgate Link Light Rail extension on October 2, 2021, routes 43, 44, 49, and 70 were planned to be revised in the University District to serve the new U District station, but implementation of the route changes was postponed indefinitely (the changes being shown in updated schedules but with the four routes "rerouted" to continue following their old routings starting on the same day, October 2) because of delays in preparing a new bus-only lane on NE 43rd Street and installing overhead trolley wires along the new routing.
 The new loop, along NE 43rd Street and 12th Avenue NE, opened for service with buses on Saturday, June 25, 2022, and with trolleybuses on the Monday, June 27, 2022.
 The wire that had been used by route 70 on 15th Avenue NE north of NE 45th Street is disused, but Metro has proposed that it be used for route 48 when that route is electrified.